(Last Updated On: April 22, 2023)

 The chocolate fudge mixture is ready to go into a pan so it can cool and set up.
 To prepare a pan, use an 8×8 inch square pan and put parchment paper in it.
 The parchment paper helps to remove the fudge from the pan easier.
 After putting the parchment down, then pour the chocolate fudge mixture into the prepared pan.

 Step 6.
-Cool in the Refrigerator
+Cool at Room Temperature

 Step 7.
 Remove the Parchment Paper

 Step 8.
-Cut into Squares
+Cut into Squares if You Prefer

 This dark chocolate fudge is sweet and rich in flavor, so cut small squares because of that.
 Cut the fudge with a sharp knife into 1×1-inch squares.
 You can cut them into any size you like, but one-inch squares get the job done!
 It doesn’t take much to satisfy the sweet tooth.